nilfm/shooter-game/README.md

 ### Requirements and installation

-This game requires Python 3.6 or newer.
+This game requires Python 3.6 or newer and Pip (python3-pip).

 You will also need Pygame.
 If you don't have it installed, you can execute: